Terri Nunn

-Terri Kathleen Nunn (born June 26, 1959) is an American singer and actress.
+Terri Kathleen Nunn (born June 26, 1961) is an American singer and actress.
 She is known as the vocalist of the 1980s new wave and synth-pop band Berlin.

 Biography

-Nunn was born in Los Angeles, California.
+Nunn was born in Los Angeles, California on June 26, 1961.
 Her father Larry Nunn (1925–1974) was a painter and a former contract child actor for MGM (Men of Boys Town, The Major and the Minor).
-He was an alcoholic and committed suicide when she was 13 years old.
-Her mother Joy appeared in her music video for Sex.
+He was an alcoholic and died by suicide in 1974 when she was 13 years old.
+Her mother Joy appeared in her music video for "Sex (I'm a ...)".

-In 1976, Nunn auditioned for the role of Princess Leia in Star Wars, but the role went to Carrie Fisher.

-In late 1976, she posed nude for Penthouse magazine, convincing the magazine that she was legally an adult, with the pictorial appearing in 1977 under a pseudonym.
-For many years, Nunn denied her participation, because the photos were taken when she was a minor.
+In 1976, Nunn auditioned for the role of Princess Leia in Star Wars.
+Later that year, Nunn posed nude for Penthouse magazine, convincing the magazine that she was legally an adult, with the pictorial appearing in 1977 under a pseudonym.
+For many years, Nunn denied her participation as the photos were taken when she was a minor.

-She joined Berlin in 1978 and temporarily left the group the following year to pursue an acting career.
+She joined Berlin in 1978 but temporarily left the group the following year to pursue an acting career.
 Nunn acted in numerous television shows in the 1970s and 1980s, including Family, T.J.
 Hooker, Lou Grant, Vega$ and James at 15.
 Nunn also appeared in the 1978 ensemble film Thank God It's Friday.